AAFC-BICoE/dina-planning/docs/UserManual.md

 * Admins can do everything
 * Read permission are given to all authenticated user
-* For most of the objects, all members of a group will have Write permission for objects within that same group
+* For most of the objects, all members of a group will have Write permission for objects within that same group (Collecting-Event, Material Sample)
-* For some objects, Write permission are only available to the Collection Manager role
+* For some objects, Write permission are only available to the Collection Manager role (Agent, Managed Attribute)

 ## Identifiers